HeimannSensor/Arduino-DUE-Application-Shield/README.md

+Hint: You will find the installation guide in the user_manual_ApplicationShieldArduino.pdf

 # Arduino-DUE-Application-Shield

 For thermal imaging and easy application of our arrays we designed an application board to read thermopile sensors with an Arduino board.